 Here is my reply:

-“Hi Beth, thank you for your patience.
+“Hi Becky, thank you for your patience.
 Yes, I would recommend finishing the Ecourse.
 But about your question, you said:

 “…I can’t see my heart clearly at this point and don’t know whether I am seeking treasure or the Lord.”